-Apart from these two apparently core foods, the Nigellissima author has become an avid fan of Iyengar yoga, which also played a part in her incredible transformation.
+The Nigellissima author is an avid fan of Iyengar yoga, and has credited it to playing a part in her incredible transformation.

 Speaking to Good Housekeeping magazine, Nigella described the exercise as 'a rather slow form of yoga'.

 'As you get on in life, you value feeling well as opposed to looking well.
 Yoga certainly makes you feel great, and you want to carry on feeling great.
 I just do a bit in a very slow way - sometimes lying down', she said of her new exercise preferences.

 Eat your greensIt would be pretty impossible to be the creator of such delicious recipes and the author of so many cookery books filled with sugary treats and not have a taste for the sweet stuff.

 But, Nigella insists that although she loves dessert and comfort food, she also loves her greens.

 Among the 57-year-old's favourites are superfoods such as kale and avocado, 'I love kale and I'm an avocado obsessive', she says.

 Kale is rich in vitamins and antioxidants, whilst avocado will give you a shot of nutrients like no other and is filled with healthy monounsaturated fatty acids.
 Have a go at incorporating these greens into your diet by having avocado as a snack or trying some kale recipes.

 Don't follow diets or food trendsThe very mention of the word diet can send some women into a cold sweat.
 The weird food pairings, the unachievable goals - is it just us or can being on a diet actually make you want to eat more?

 For Nigella, mind set is everything and she admits, 'I have never been on a diet to try to lose weight'.